 TO DONATE TOWARDS THE SAVE PROGRAM, CLICK HERE.

-As part of our mission to provide victim assistance, the California Fire Foundation’s Supplying Aid to Victims of Emergency (SAVE) program provides emergency short-term financial assistance to fire and natural disaster victims.
+The California Fire Foundation’s Supplying Aid to Victims of Emergency (SAVE) program brings immediate, short-term relief to victims of fire and other natural disasters throughout California.

 Please CLICK HERE to view corporate partnership levels.
-Every level of support is appreciated by the California Fire Foundation.
+Each level of support is appreciated by the California Fire Foundation.

-As part of the California Fire Foundation’s mission to provide victim assistance, its Supplying Aid to Victims of Emergency (SAVE) program provides emergency short-term financial assistance to fire and natural disaster victims in California year-round, including both firefighters and civilians.
 During the devastating Camp, Hill, and Woolsey Fires of 2018, the California Fire Foundation mobilized direct assistance through local fire departments and volunteers.
-During the three weeks that cards were distributed at the FEMA center in Chico and at various locations throughout Southern California, firefighters and their families distributed over 10,000 cards totaling over $2.6 million.
+During the three weeks that cards were distributed at the FEMA center in Chico and at various locations throughout Southern California, firefighters and their families distributed over 10,000 cards totaling over $2.6 million given in direct aid to victims.
 To see photos of SAVE cards being distributed during this period, please CLICK HERE.

 **Please note that the California Fire Foundation does not distribute SAVE cards directly – SAVE cards are given to victims by participating fire departments and districts.